Windermere schoolboy, Leon Parker, has become the Under 10 North West Cyclocross League Champion, as well as the…

-At Windermere School, we place great emphasis on the welfare, safety and well-being of the children in our care.
+At Elleray – and at Windermere School as a whole – we place great emphasis on the welfare, safety and well-being of the children in our care.

 All our children are able to talk freely and openly to any member of staff if they have any concerns on a work or personal level.
 Staff respond to children in an appropriate manner, offering advice, support, guidance and reassurance in conjunction with our other policies, including our Child Protection Policy.